vadanrod14/RA.Aid/README.md

 RA.Aid supports multiple AI providers and models.
 The default model is Anthropic's Claude 3 Sonnet (`claude-3-7-sonnet-20250219`).

-The programmer tool (aider) automatically selects its model based on your available API keys.
+When using the `--use-aider` flag, the programmer tool (aider) automatically selects its model based on your available API keys.
 It will use Claude models if ANTHROPIC_API_KEY is set, or fall back to OpenAI models if only OPENAI_API_KEY is available.

 Note: The expert tool can be configured to use different providers (OpenAI, Anthropic, OpenRouter, Gemini) using the --expert-provider flag along with the corresponding EXPERT_*API_KEY environment variables.
 Each provider requires its own API key set through the appropriate environment variable.